newcleo-dev-team/glow/README.rst

 Introduction
 ------------

-|TOOL| (*Geometry Layout Oriented Workflows*) is a Python application
+|TOOL| (*Geometry Layout Oriented Workflow*) is a Python package
-intended for providing the `DRAGON5 <http://merlin.polymtl.ca/version5.htm>`_
+providing 2D unstructured geometries to the `DRAGON5 <http://merlin.polymtl.ca/version5.htm>`_
-lattice code with a tool for building 2D unstructured geometries for performing tracking analyses.
+lattice transport computer code.

-Natively, *DRAGON5* can handle the generation of simple geometry layouts, in terms of lattices made up of cells, which represent the base unit of an assembly.
-This is performed by the *GEO* module: however, this cannot exploit any of the boolean operations among geometrical shapes that are offered by *Constructive Solid Geometry* (*CSG*) tools.
+Natively, *DRAGON5* handles the generation of simple geometry layouts in terms of lattices made up of cells, which represent the base unit of a fuel assembly.
+This is performed by the *GEO* module.
+However, this cannot exploit any of the boolean operations among geometrical shapes that are offered by *Constructive Solid Geometry* (*CSG*) tools.